-The Canadian Society for Chemical Engineering offers the Hatch Plant Design Competition for students enrolled in undergraduate chemical engineering programs at Canadian Universities.
+The Canadian Society for Chemical Engineering offers the Hatch Plant Design Competition for students enrolled in undergraduate chemical engineering programs at Canadian universities.

 Individuals and groups of undergraduate students registered in chemical engineering programs in Canadian universities during the academic year.
 As most design projects are carried out in the final year courses, recent graduates are also eligible to apply.
 To minimize the number of projects to be judged, each chemical engineering program may only submit one entry.
 No limit on the size of the team.

-Individual Prizes: Each team member of the first place team will receive a certificate as well as a one year CSChE undergraduate membership.
+Individual Prizes: Each team member of the first-place team will receive a certificate as well as a one year CSChE undergraduate membership.
 (For those who are recent graduates, the prize will provide an undergraduate member discount towards your upgraded membership).
 Second and third place team members will receive certificates.